-OmniVision Reports Financial Results for the Third Quarter of Fiscal 2014
+OmniVision Reports Financial Results For the Third Quarter of Fiscal 2015

+Non-GAAP net income in the third quarter of fiscal 2015 was $23.3 million, or $0.38 per diluted share.
+Non-GAAP net income in the second quarter of fiscal 2015 was $36.9 million, or $0.60 per diluted share.
 Non-GAAP net income in the third quarter of fiscal 2014 was $40.4 million, or $0.69 per diluted share.
-Non-GAAP net income in the second quarter of fiscal 2014 was $34.9 million, or $0.60 per diluted share.
-Non-GAAP net income in the third quarter of fiscal 2013 was $31.5 million, or $0.56 per diluted share.
 Non-GAAP net income excludes stock-based compensation expenses and the related tax effects.
-Please refer to the attached schedule for a reconciliation of GAAP net income to non-GAAP net income for the three and nine months ended January 31, 2014 and 2013 and for the three months ended October 31, 2013.
+Please refer to the attached schedule for a reconciliation of GAAP net income to non-GAAP net income for the three and nine months ended January 31, 2015 and 2014 and for the three months ended October 31, 2014.

-GAAP gross margin for the third quarter of fiscal 2014 was 19.6%, as compared to 18.8% for the second quarter of fiscal 2014 and 16.9% for the third quarter of fiscal 2013.
-The sequential increase in third quarter gross margin was primarily attributable to continued reduction in the Company’s overall production costs.
+GAAP gross margin for the third quarter of fiscal 2015 was 22.1%, as compared to 22.0% for the second quarter of fiscal 2015 and 19.6% for the third quarter of fiscal 2014.
+The sequential increase in third quarter gross margin reflected improvements in production costs, partially offset by selling price erosions and a decrease in revenues recorded on the sale of previously written down inventory.

-OmniVision Confidential – Security A 2/27/2014 1:24:16 PM The Company ended the period with cash, cash equivalents and short-term investments totaling $393.0 million, an increase of $127.4 million from the previous quarter.
-The increase was primarily attributable to cash provided by operating activities in the third quarter of fiscal 2014.
+The Company ended the period with cash, cash equivalents and short-term investments totaling $512.8 million, a sequential decrease of $12.4 million that resulted primarily from the use of cash in operating activities in the third quarter of fiscal 2015.

 A replay of the call will remain available at www.ovt.com for approximately twelve months.
-A replay of the call will also be available for ten days beginning approximately three hours after the conclusion of the call.
-To access the replay, dial 888-286-8010 (domestic) or 617-801-6888 (international) and enter passcode 26599973.
+A replay of the call will also be available for one week beginning approximately one hour after the conclusion of the call.
+To access the replay, dial 888-286-8010 (domestic) or 617-801- 6888 (international) and enter passcode 16223598.

 Safe Harbor Statement

-Certain statements in this press release, including statements regarding our expectations regarding revenues and earnings per share for the three months ending April 30, 2014 are forward-looking statements.
+Certain statements in this press release, including statements regarding the volatility of our operating results, our long-term growth prospects, and statements regarding our expectations regarding revenues and earnings per share for the three months ending April 30, 2015 are forward-looking statements.
 These forward-looking statements are based on management’s current expectations, and certain factors could cause actual results to differ materially from those in the forward-looking statements.
-These factors include, without limitation, our ability to maintain or increase sales to current key customers and end-users of our products; competition in current and emerging markets for image sensor products, including pricing pressures that could result from competition; our ability to increase the average selling prices or lower the costs associated with the development and manufacture of our new, complex products and technologies; fluctuations of wafer manufacturing costs, manufacturing yields, manufacturing capacity and other manufacturing processes and the impact on gross margins; the continued growth and development of current markets and the emergence of new markets in which we sell, or may sell, our products; fluctuations in sales mix and average selling prices; our ability to timely complete the product development cycle for new sensors; our ability to obtain design wins from various image sensor device manufacturers including manufacturers of mobile phones, tablets and entertainment devices, notebooks and webcams, security and surveillance systems, digital still and video cameras, automotive and medical imaging systems; our dependence on third party wafer foundries and their ability to manufacture our wafers in the required quantities, at acceptable quality, yields and costs, and in a timely manner; our ability to accurately forecast customer demand for our products; the impact of general economic conditions on orders from the end-user customers of our products; the market acceptance of products into which our products are designed; the development, production, introduction and marketing of new products and technology; the occurrence of litigation regarding intellectual property or indemnification claims from our suppliers or customers relating to our intellectual property; our strategic investments and relationships, and other risks detailed from time to time in our Securities and Exchange Commission filings and reports, including, but not limited to, our most recent Annual Report on Form 10-K and recent Quarterly Reports on Form 10-Q. We expressly disclaim any obligation to update information contained in any forward-looking statement.
+These factors include, without limitation, our ability to maintain or increase sales to current key and new customers and end-users of our products; competition in current and emerging markets for image sensor products, including pricing pressures that could result from competition; our ability to increase the average selling prices or lower the costs associated with the development and manufacture of our new, complex products and technologies; the potential for a slowdown in sales in the near term due to an inventory build by our customers in the earlier part of the year; fluctuations of wafer manufacturing costs, manufacturing yields, manufacturing capacity and other manufacturing processes and the impact on gross margins; the continued growth and development of current markets and the emergence of new markets in which we sell, or may sell, our products; fluctuations in sales mix and average selling prices; our ability to timely complete the product development cycle for new sensors; our ability to obtain design wins from various image sensor device manufacturers including manufacturers of mobile phones, tablets and entertainment devices, notebooks and webcams, security and surveillance systems, digital still and video cameras, automotive and medical imaging systems; our dependence on third party wafer foundries and their ability to manufacture our wafers in the required quantities, at acceptable quality, yields and costs, and in a timely manner; our ability to accurately forecast customer demand for our products; the impact of general economic conditions on orders from the end-user customers of our products; the market acceptance of products into which our products are designed; the development, production, introduction and marketing of new products and technology; the occurrence of litigation regarding intellectual property or indemnification claims from our suppliers or customers relating to our intellectual property; our strategic investments and relationships, and other risks detailed from time to time in our Securities and Exchange Commission filings and reports, including, but not limited to, our most recent Annual Report on Form 10-K and recent Quarterly Reports on Form 10-Q. We expressly disclaim any obligation to update information contained in any forward-looking statement.

 Use of Non-GAAP Financial Information